drshahizan/software-engineering/proposal/submission/sec01/Systema/readme.md

 </ul>

 ### 6. Budget
-The development of a student engagement system for approximately 40,000 students will involve various costs, including hardware, software, personnel, testing, and contingency.
+The development of a student engagement system for approximately 40,000 users will involve various costs, including hardware, software, personnel, testing, and contingency.
 The budget for this project is estimated at **RM 4,000,000**, as outlined below:
 </p>

 #### Hardware: RM 1,200,000